waikikibros/waikikibros.github.io/_posts/2023-03-28-test-markdown.md

 comments: true
 ---

 This was the first yard we cut and hopefully not the last.
-We are to young to drive so we have to either bike the equipment or walk it.
+We are too young to drive, so we have to be able to walk to your home with the equipment.

 Before Picture